wallarm/terraform-provider-wallarm/docs/resources/trigger.md

   - `incidents_exceeded` for detected incidents number exceeded the specified value
   - `vector_attack` for detected malicious payloads number exceeded the specified value
   - `bruteforce_started` for detected attack to be identified as brute-force
+  - `bola_search_started` for detected attack identified as BOLA
+  - `blacklist_ip_added` for IP list added to denylist
+  - `api_structure_changed` for detected new, changed or unused endpoints
+  - `attack_ip_grouping` for threshold to group hits from the same IP into one address
+  - `compromised_logins` for attempts to use compromised user credentials
+  - `rogue_api_detected` for Shadow, Orphan or Zombie API detected
 * `enabled` - (optional) indicator of the trigger status.
 Can be: `true` for enabled trigger and `false` for disabled trigger (notifications are not sent).
 * `name` - (optional) Trigger name.
 * `comment` - (optional) Trigger description.